 Professor Weber's areas of special interest include international political economy, political and social change in the information intensive economy, and the political economy of globalization with special attention to knowledge intensive industries (software, pharmaceuticals).
-He has held academic fellowships with the Council on Foreign Relations and the Center for Advanced Study in the Behavioral Sciences.
+He has held academic fellowships with the Council on Foreign Relations, the Center for Advanced Study in the Behavioral Sciences, and the Berggruen Institute.
 He served as special consultant to the president of the European Bank for Reconstruction and Development in London, and actively works with US and other government agencies on foreign policy issues, risk analysis, and forecasting.His publications include Cooperation and Discord in U.S.-Soviet Arms Control, the edited book Globalization and The European Political Economy ; numerous articles and chapters in the areas of U.S. foreign policy, the political economy of trade and finance, politics of the post-Cold War world, and European integration.
-His current research interests focus on changes in the business cycle and implications for firms and governments, the evolution of international organizations, and the political economy of knowledge-based industries and open-source software models.
+His current research interests focus on changes in the business cycle and implications for firms and governments, and advancing a new model of global liberalism amid the political economy of digital security and machine learning .
 His most recent books are The Success of Open Source (2004); The End of Arrogance: America in the Global Competition of Ideas (2010); and Deviant Globalization: Black Market Economy in the 21st Century (2011).
+His new book Bloc by Bloc: How to Organize a Global Enterprise for the New Regional Order (2019) explains the emerging global economic geography in the post financial crisis world where the leading edge of economic growth will be driven by machine learning.

 In the News